simon-techkid/SpotifyGPX/README.md

 Ensure you take the below steps to prepare before setting off:

  1. Make sure you have access to Spotify along the journey.
- 2. Use an app such as [GPSLogger](https://github.com/mendhak/gpslogger) to track your position along the route
+ 2. Use an app such as [GPSLogger (for Android)](https://github.com/mendhak/gpslogger) or [Open GPX Tracker for iOS + WatchOS](https://github.com/merlos/iOS-Open-GPX-Tracker) to track your position along the route
  3. Ensure the logging app's GPS frequency setting is high, since a song is tied to a point (recommended: 1 point every 15-30 seconds)
  4. Make sure the GPS logging app provides each point a time, and make sure the time zone is either UTC, or has its UTC offset included
  5. Run a few test trips.
 These can be short, but make sure points are created by your tracker.
 Compare your data to the confirmed [sample data.](Samples/README.md)